brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

     - Or why don't we just blindly follow the ANDI score and eat solely the highest rated things?
     - E.g., eat 5 pounds of kale, feel like shit, feel hungry 30 minutes later, and give up the diet immediately.
     - The reason is simple: biology is more complicated than just nutrient density.
-    - And Dr. Furhman knows this—just look at the (incomplete) list of rules above from his own book!
+    - And Dr. Fuhrman knows this—just look at the (incomplete) list of rules above from his own book!
 It's crazy long and complicated.
     - The fact that he doesn't acknowledge it—the fact that he doesn't admit just how hard it is to learn a diet like this, and maintain it, especially with a family, or with friends, or colleagues, or at restaurants—is dishonest, and makes it hard to see this as anything other than another fad diet author trying to make money.

 ## Overall